 As well as the cost of transporting your wine, there is the seller’s commission (subject to a minimum of $2.75 per lot).
-Our commission starts at 13.5 per cent, but reduces where the estimated value of a particular consignment rises.
+Our commission starts at 13.5 per cent but reduces where the estimated value of a particular consignment rises.
 The seller receives the hammer price achieved at auction, less the commission.
-We also take zero commission on Penfolds Grange, which is unique, so the seller receives the full hammer price.
+We also take zero commission on Penfolds Grange, which is unique, so the seller gets the full hammer price.

 What’s your best tip for first-time or even seasoned wine sellers?

-The strongest advice I can give is not to demand too high a reserve.
-We recommend 90 per cent of the auction price to encourage competitive bidding – once multiple people start bidding they become invested and you’re likely to achieve what you’re looking for or more.
+The most reliable advice I can give is not to demand too high a reserve.
+We recommend 90 per cent of the auction price to encourage competitive bidding – once multiple people start bidding they become invested, and you’re likely to achieve what you’re looking for or more.
 Every auction we see examples where there are two or more bottles of the same wine, in the same condition, with one at a lower reserve, and the lower reserve almost always achieves a better result.

 • Flagship wines from famous producers and/or regions are your best bet if you’re planning to sell.